-The choice of business structure is a critical strategic decision, with wide ranging impacts, including how profits are taxed, the degree of creditor protection the structure affords business owners, and the range of exit strategies ultimately available.
+• The choice of business structure is a critical strategic decision, with wide ranging impacts, including how profits are taxed, the degree of creditor protection the structure affords business owners, and the range of exit strategies ultimately available.
 There are a variety of business structures.
 Below are some of the most common business entities:

-GENERAL AND LIMITED PARTNERS

-With general partnerships, the various partners control and manage the company.
+General and Limited Partners With general partnerships, the various partners control and manage the company.
 Further, each general partner assumes unlimited liability for the debts of the partnership and can incur obligations on its behalf.
 In the case of limited partnerships, there are normally one or more general partners who maintain full oversight over the management of the business.
 Limited partners do not engage in the daily oversight of the business and cannot incur obligations on the behalf of the partnership.
 Partnerships are a "pass-through" entity and pay no entity level tax on their income, but rather pass through any profits or losses to their partners.

-C CORPORATION

-C corporations are a separate legal entity that exists apart from the business owners.
+C Corporation C corporations are a separate legal entity that exists apart from the business owners.
 One benefit if that is provides the owner substantial liability protection.
 As opposed to a "pass-through" entity such as partnership, the owners of a C corporation will be subject to taxation twice, once at the corporate level and then again when earnings are distributed to them in the form of dividends.
 Corporations also have the ability to attract investors through the issuance of stock.
-There may be additional tax benefits afforded by investment in Qualified Small Business Stock "QSBS."

-S CORPORATION

-The primary advantage of S corporations is that they allow income and losses to be passed through to shareholders.
+There may be additional benefits afforded by investment in Qualified Small Business Stock "QSBS."
+S Corporation The primary advantage of S corporations is that they allow income and losses to be passed through to shareholders.
 Therefore, unlike C corporations, S corporations are only subject to one level of federal taxation.
-Each state has its own rules regarding how S corporations are taxed.
+Each state has its own rules regarding how S corporations can be taxed.
 S corporations can have multiple shareholders, but not more than 100.
 As opposed to C corporations, S corporations can only be owned by individuals, charities, estates and certain types of trusts.
 Corporations, partnerships and non-resident aliens are not permitted to own stock in S corporations.

-LIMITED LIABILITY COMPANY (LLC)

-Constructs that combine the elements of corporations and partnerships.
+Limited Liability Company (LLC) Constructs that combine the elements of corporations and partnerships.
 Members of an LLC have limited liability.
 An LLC can elect to be taxed as a corporation or as a pass-through entity.
 As a pass-through entity, LLCs normally pass earnings and losses through to owners in a manner similar to partnerships.
 As with corporations, members of LLCs benefit from legal protection while participating fully in the operation of the LLC business.

-INSURANCE NEEDS FOR BUSINESS OWNERS
+Insurance Needs for Business Owners

-Are there any insurance needs that are unique to business owners during the formation phase of the business?
+Are there any Insurance Needs that are Unique to Business Owners During the Formation Phase of the Business?